pedrotmr/Cocktails-web-app/Day_1_Notes.md

 to do:
   1. add database
   2. unit tests for components/functions that are working properly
+    - add to spirits component first, should be static data
   3. fix code and upgrade
   4. E2E testing